Seahawks UDFA tracker: Sumner’s Wedington among those reportedly signing with Seattle

 RB B.J.
 Emmons, Florida Atlantic: Emmons began his career at Alabama and was regarded by many as the top high school running back recruit in the country in 2016 by Rivals.com and ESPN.com.
 He’s listed at 6-foot, 220.

 CB Bryan Mills, North Carolina Central: Mills, listed at 6-1, 174, is from Palmdale, California, also the hometown of former Seahawk DeShawn Shead, who is now defensive assistant/defensive backs with the Seahawks.
-NFL.com projected him as a fourth- or fifth-round pick stating: “Mills’ size, length and toughness make him an intriguing draft prospect but he’s much more of a ‘potential’ prospect than a projectable one.”
+NFL.com projected him as a fourth- or fifth-round pick, stating: “Mills’ size, length and toughness make him an intriguing draft prospect but he’s much more of a ‘potential’ prospect than a projectable one.”

 WR Tamorrion Terry, Florida State: Terry tweeted his signing.
-He is listed at 6-3, 203 and had 118 for 2,224 yards and 18 touchdowns in his FSU career.
-He is reported to have had meniscal surgery on both knees, which might be why he went undrafted despite generally being expected to.
+He is listed at 6-3, 203, and had 118 catches for 2,224 yards and 18 touchdowns in his FSU career.
+He is reported to have had surgery on both knees, which might be why he went undrafted despite generally being expected to.

 This post will be updated.